-A. SITE PLAN (da ate of plan) g items must be included on the submitted Site Plan.
-Please refer to of the Design Guidelines for specific guidelines and submission 1.
-MINIMUM SCALE 1" = 10'.
-Base topographic map showing 1' contours and plat/ building envelope information on phase 5 and subsequent phases (available from Taylor Engineering at no charge).
+SITE PLAN (date of plan) All the following items must be included on the submitted Site Plan.
+Please refer to Section 5.3(b) of the Design Guidelines for specific guidelines and submission requirements.
+1. MINIMUM SCALE 1" = 10'.
+Base topographic map showing 2' contours and plat/ building envelope information.
 2. North arrow 3.
 Building envelope and location of residence and all other proposed structures with setback dimensions.
 4. Property lines, easements and dimensions; identification of adjacent lots, common areas, and street.
 5. Accurately locate proposed driveway, parking areas, walks, patios, decks, service yards and driveway turnarounds (indicate materials).
-6. Existing and proposed re-contouring (1' intervals) are required for all submissions for phase 5 and subsequent phases.
-On phases 1-4 lot homesites containing slopes less than 15% (where maps containing 1' contours are unavailable), Owner may submit sufficient spot elevations around the perimeter of the house at all house corners and the area to be disturbed, showing existing grade and proposed grade in relation to a Base Elevation reference point established at the street and as shown on the plan.
+6. Existing and proposed re-contouring (2' intervals) are required for all submissions for phase 5 and subsequent phases.
+On phases 1-4 lot homesites containing slopes less than 15% (where maps containing 2' contours are unavailable), Owner may submit sufficient spot elevations around the perimeter of the house at all house corners and the area to be disturbed, showing existing grade and proposed grade in relation to a Base Elevation reference point established at the street and as shown on the plan.
 Existing and proposed topographic information must be sufficient and accurate enough for the Committee to fully understand the extent of the proposed cuts and fills and other site grading.
 7. Location of all proposed retaining walls, indicating top of wall elevation, base elevation, type of material and proposed color (include pictures/color and/or description of proposed retaining walls with Application).
 8. Indicate elevation of the main floor, garage floor, driveways, walkways and terraces, in relation to the Base Elevation.
 9. Indicate significant topographic features such as drainage swales, rock outcroppings and existing trees to be retained or removed.
-10. Indicate location of temporary construction signage.
+10. Provide proposed design of any temporary construction signage desired, and Indicate proposed location.
+11. Location of utility services, meters, outdoor mechanical equipment, septic tank and drainfield locations, geothermal lines (if any) for ground-source heat pumps.
+12. Indicate location and proposed sizing of driveway culvert.
+Note: All driveway culverts must have aprons or angled ends.
+13. Lot and Block Number, street address, and name of adjacent street(s).
+14. One hard copy and one PDF digital set submitted.